buckhx/git-bump/README.md

 # git-bump

-Bumps a git project version
+Bumps a git project version using semver semantics